hollowstrawberry/crab-cogs/README.md

 ## 😶 EmojiSteal

-Steals emojis sent by other people, and optionally uploads them to the current server.
+Steals emojis and stickers sent by other people, and optionally uploads them to the current server.
 Supports context menu commands.

 ![emojisteal](https://media.discordapp.net/attachments/541768631445618689/1031335118926782484/unknown.png)